 In addition to filling prescriptions, retail pharmacists are often responsible for such tasks as administering flu shots and other vaccinations to walk-in patients.
 This is not always the case, but pharmacists have this duty at many pharmacies.

 Retail pharmacists can expect a comfortable salary and benefits in exchange for this scheduling.
-According to the Bureau of Labor Statistics, pharmacists employed by drugstores earn a median salary of $127,820, while those who work at ambulatory healthcare services earn a median of $131,790 per year (BLS May 2021).
-Openings for pharmacists will increase 2 percent nationally between 2021 and 2031, with an estimated addition of 7,700 jobs in this field.
+According to the Bureau of Labor Statistics, pharmacists employed by drugstores earn a median salary of $131,640, while those who work at ambulatory healthcare services earn a median of $152,980 per year (BLS May 2024).
+Openings for pharmacists will increase by 5 percent nationally between 2024 and 2034, with an estimated 15,400 additional jobs.
 This is primarily due to more patients filling their prescriptions online or by mail order.

 While this salary level is certainly appealing, it is important to note that a pharmacist must complete a professional degree before becoming eligible for a retail pharmacist career.
-A PharmD degree usually takes a minimum of four years to complete and has prerequisites such as university-level chemistry and biology.
+A PharmD degree usually takes at least four years to complete and has prerequisites such as university-level chemistry and biology.

-For more details on the retail pharmacy career, review the following resources:
+For more details on the retail pharmacy career, review the following resource:

 - Pharmacists: The Bureau of Labor Statistics (BLS) does not separate pharmacist statistics by specialty, but does have useful information about salary, demand, work environment, and educational requirements for pharmacists overall.